stabilityprotocol/docs/docs/developers/public_rpc.md

 ### Stability Testnet

-The Testnet RPC allows for reading the blockchain, and for 20 daily transactions per an address to be executed.
+The Stability Public Testnet RPC allows for reading the blockchain, and for 20 daily transactions per an address to be executed.
 Users wishing to execute more daily transactions are welcome to sign up for a free API key.
 To sign up for a free API Key, go to our [Getting Started page](./getting_started)

 - RPC URL: **https://free.testnet.stabilityprotocol.com**
 - Chain ID: **20180427**

+The Global Trust Network (GTN) Public RPC allows for reading the blockchain.
+Users cannot execute transactions using the GTN Public RPC.
+Users wishing to execute transactions are welcome to sign up for a free API key.
+To sign up for a free API Key, go to our [Getting Started page](./getting_started)

 ### Global Trust Network Mainnet